-B "family kingdom."
-There is an old saying: "A man's home is his castle."
+B uilding a happy marriage should also include the idea of building a "family kingdom."
+An old saying goes, "A man's home is his castle."
 This analogy should apply to his entire family, where he is the king, his wife the beloved queen, and his children the royal princes and princesses who need training to fulfill their future responsibilities.
-So the parents enthusiastically work together to ensure that these future leaders are carefully nurtured, guided, disciplined and trained for the important roles they must play in years to come.
+So the parents enthusiastically work together to ensure that these future leaders are carefully nurtured, guided, disciplined, and trained for the important roles they must play in years to come.

-The intelligent and joyous blending of these two concepts in marriage-the open and loving union of the bodies, hearts and minds of the married couple, and the creation of the vital "family kingdom"-can and should produce an opportunity and an atmosphere where men and women can find complete fulfillment.
-This fulfillment is pictured by the Psalmist: "Blessed is every one who fears the LORD, who walks in His ways....
+The intelligent and joyous blending of these two concepts in marriage-the open and loving union of the bodies, hearts, and minds of the married couple, and the creation of the vital "family kingdom" can and should produce an opportunity and an atmosphere where men and women can find complete fulfillment.
+This fulfillment is pictured in the psalms: "Blessed is every one who fears the LORD, who walks in His ways....
 Your wife shall be like a fruitful vine in the very heart of your house, your children like olive plants all around your table" (Psalm 128:1, 3).